-Researchers develop tool for reading the minds of mice (w/ Video)February 19th, 2013 in Neuroscience /
+Researchers develop tool for reading the minds of mice (w/ Video)February 19, 2013 in Medicine & Health / Neuroscience

 (Medical Xpress)—If you want to read a mouse's mind, it takes some fluorescent protein and a tiny microscope implanted in the rodent's head.